 703. Ethics and Responsibility in Clinical and Population Translational Science I. (1) Provides students with an overview of topics related to ethics and the responsible conduct of human subjects research.
 Students utilize a case-based format to address such topics as: study oversight and research design, informed consent, selection of subjects, conflicts of interest, the social effects of research, the use of embryos, fetuses and children in research, genetic research, and authorship and publication of study findings.
 Students are required to complete the Collaborative Institutional Training Initiative (CITI) Human Research On-Line Curriculum as part of this course.
-P-POI; Satisfactory/Unsatisfactory research.
+P-POI; Satisfactory/Unsatisfactory

+704. Ethics and Responsibility in Clinical and Population Translational Science II.
+(1) Provides students with an overview of topics related to ethics and the responsible conduct of human subjects research.
 Students utilize a case-based format to address such topics as: study oversight and research design, informed consent, selection of subjects, conflicts of interest, the social effects of research, the use of embryos, fetuses and children in research, genetic research, and authorship and publication of study findings.
 Students are required to complete the Collaborative Institutional Training Initiative (CITI) Human Research On-Line Curriculum as part of this course.
 P-CPTS 703 or POI; Satisfactory/Unsatisfactory